ipython/ipython-website/index.rst

 ================================================
-HyperSpy: Multidimensional data analysis toolbox
+HyperSpy: multidimensional data analysis toolbox
 ================================================

 HyperSpy is an open source Python library which provides tools to facilitate